dialoguetoolkit/chattoolOLD/README.md

 ## Speeding up testing cycle of conversation controller objects

-The process of starting servers and clients is quite tedious for developing.
-To get round this you can start any Conversation Controller object, along with the required number of clients by using the following syntax:
+The process of starting the server and clients and then logging in is quite tedious when developing.
+To get round this you can start Conversation Controller objects, along with the required number of clients by using the following syntax:

 ```
 javac -jar "chatool.jar" nogui_ccname_autologin CONVERSATIONCONTROLLERNAME